RivenSkaye/PrysmBot/README.md

 This bot does not and will not log anything.
 If you want that, output stdout and stderr to a file.
 - Any POSIX-compliant CLI: `python Prysm.py >> err.log 2>&1`.
 - Newer versions of Bash may also use `python Prysm.py &> err.log`
 - I don't explicitly support other shells.
-Open a PR or an Issue and _offer instructions to add_.
+Open a PR or an [issue](https://github.com/FokjeM/PrysmBot/issues/new) and _offer instructions to add_.

 _Assuming Python 3.x and Pip 3.x are configured as the defaults, use `pip3` and `python3` otherwise._
 - `pip3 install -U discord.py`